nuagenetworks/specifications-director/README.md

 ### Build the Client

-> You need to have Cappuccino installed.
+> You need to have Cappuccino installed for as we have some difficulties to run narwhal/rhino in a container.
+Help welcome

+Make sure you have the provided Cappuccino version (in client/Libraries/installed,